SteveHannay/Work-Day-Scheduler/README.md

-# Challenge 6 - JavascriptCodeQuiz
+# Challenge 6 - Work-Day-Scheduler

-Challenge project for 06-web-apis-module
+Challenge project for 07-third-party-apis-module

-Task - Create javascript code for a user Quiz on Javascript Code
+Task - Create javascript code for a "Work Day Scheduler" where the user can save Events for different Timeblocks (hours)

 Developer - Steve Hannay

-Completed - 16th Jan 2024
+Completed - 23rd Jan 2024

 ## Description

-The aim of this project is to create a Quiz for the user to select from multiple choice answers to questions about Javascript.
+The aim of this project is to create a Work Day Scheduler for the user to type and save Events for different Timeblocks.

+Note : A Timeblock represents an Hour of the day (9, 10, 11, 12, 13, 14, etc.)

 The following acceptance criteria was set for the project :

 --------------------------------------------------------------------------------------------------------------------------

-    * Create a code quiz that contains the following requirements:

-        * A start button that when clicked a timer starts and the first question appears.

-        * Questions contain buttons for each answer.

-        * When answer is clicked, the next question appears

-    * If the answer clicked was incorrect then subtract time from the clock

-    * The quiz should end when all questions are answered or the timer reaches 0.

-    * When the game ends, it should display their score and give the user the ability to save their initials and their score
+    The app should:

+    * Display the current day at the top of the calender when a user opens the planner.

+    * Present timeblocks for standard business hours when the user scrolls down.

+    * Color-code each timeblock based on past, present, and future when the timeblock is viewed.

+    * Allow a user to enter an event when they click a timeblock

+    * Save the event in local storage when the save button is clicked in that timeblock.

+    * Persist events between refreshes of a page

 --------------------------------------------------------------------------------------------------------------------------

-During the process of working on this project I have learned more about the javascript coding, including the use of arrays of objects, timers, local storage, element creation, random numbers and event handling.
+During the process of working on this project I have learned more about the javascript coding, including the use of arrays of objects, local storage, html tables, element creation and event handling.

 Furthermore, I have become a little more familiar with working with GitHub and ReadMe files.